rledford/wiser-connector/README.md

 Emitted when a tag updates and the time since the last heartbeat exceeds the configured `tagHeartbeat` value.
 See [Tag Property Definitions](#tag-property-definitions).

-TIP: Settings `tagHeartbeat` to `0` will cause every tag update to be reported.
+TIP: Setting `tagHeartbeat` to `0` will cause every tag update to be reported.

 ### tagZoneChanged